hiimtmac/psql-kit/README.md

 ### Advanced

 If your types dont match up, you can transform them to another type to make the compiler happy.
-For example when you want to do date comparrisons (which are difficult, see below).
+For example when you want to do date comparisons (which are difficult, see below).
 Transforms are done using `.transform(to: T.Type)`

 ```swift
 final class MyModel: Model, Table {